 - Scenario 2: The dataset has no (or just a negligible number of) fraud examples.

 In the first scenario, we can deal with the problem of fraud detection by using classic machine learning or statistics-based techniques.
 We can train a machine learning model or calculate some probabilities for the two classes (legitimate transactions and fraudulent transactions) and apply the model to new transactions so as to estimate their legitimacy.
 All supervised machine learning algorithms for classification problems work here, e.g., random forest, logistic regression, etc.

 In the second scenario, we have no examples for fraudulent transactions, so we need to get a bit more creative.
 Since all we have are examples of legitimate transactions, we need to make them suffice.
 There are two options for that: We can treat fraud as an outlier or as an anomaly and use a consistent approach.
-Option one, for the outlier detection approach, is the isolation forest algorithm.
-Option two, a classic example for anomaly detection, is the neural autoencoder.

 Let’s take a look at how the different techniques can be used in practice on a real dataset.
 We implemented them on the fraud detection dataset from Kaggle.
 This dataset contains 284,807 credit card transactions, which were performed in September 2013 by European cardholders.
 Each transaction is represented by: